 Annual Events on the West LawnDuring the summer months, popular concerts are held on the West Lawn of the U.S. Capitol.
 Thousands attend the Memorial Day Concert, A Capitol Fourth and the Labor Day Concert.
 During the holiday season, members of Congress invite the public to attend the lighting of the Capitol Christmas Tree.

-The opening of the new Capitol Visitor Center relocates the main entrance to the East Plaza between Constitution and Independence Avenues. (across from the Supreme Court).
+The main entrance is located on the East Plaza between Constitution and Independence Avenues. (across from the Supreme Court).
 See a map of the Capitol.

 The closest Metro stations are Union Station and Capitol South.
 See a map and directions to the National Mall